 All of us have to go through our own wilderness experience at some point in life.
 Psalm 91 in the light of Moses’ wilderness experience shows us that the Lord will always be present in our difficult times, if we make him our refuge.

 3. The death of Moses

 Although Psalms 91:16 promised long life, 120 years seems too short because it was the average lifespan of a man in the time of Moses.
 However note that Moses’ body had not worn out with his age (Deuteronomy 34:7).

-In the same verse God has promised to show his salvation to Moses.
-We know this final promise also saw its fulfillment because Deuteronomy 34:1-5 reads that Moses saw the Promised land from a distance.
+In the same verse, God has promised to show his salvation to Moses.
+We know this final promise also saw its fulfillment because of Deuteronomy 34:1-5 reads that Moses saw the Promised land from a distance.
 (Promised land is a symbol of Messianic salvation)

 The implication here is, God will not only protect the people that fulfill the condition drawn in Psalm 91:1-2 but he will save their souls also.

 If this sermon was helpful to you in any way please consider leaving your feedback in the comments section below.
 It would be a great encouragement to me personally.